acroquest/apache-loggen-go/README.md

 - `error_rate` option generates a log data including bad http status (like 403, 404, 500, etc). `0.01` means the log contains error status one hundledth (that is, 1%).
 - `filename` option enables the log to output the specified file.
 When `filename` option does not set, data is output to stdout.
 When it is blank, the data is written to stdout.
 - `num_of_files` option creates multiple log files at once.
 For example, when you set `10` as a value, the files sample-1.log, sample-2.log ... sample-10.log are created. (default parameter is 0)
 - `bytes` specifies the size of bytes.
-It follows the lognormal distribution with μ = 0, σ 0.5.
+It follows the lognormal distribution with your configuration (in this configuration file, `μ=0.0`, `σ=0.)
 - `response_time` also specifies the time of response time.
-It also follows the lognormal distribution with μ = 0, σ =.5.
+It also follows the lognormal distribution with your configurauion.

 ## Output